DragonSenses/Algorithms/LeetCode/15-3sum/problem.md

 ### **Space Complexity**: \( O(n) \)
 - **HashSet Storage**: The hash set used to store elements has a space complexity of \( O(n) \).

+# No-Sort Approach for 3Sum

+## **Intuition**

+### Handling Constraints

+When you cannot modify the input array and want to avoid copying it due to memory constraints, a no-sort approach is necessary.

+### Adapting the HashSet Approach

+We can adapt the hash set approach to work with an unsorted array.
+By storing combinations of three values in a hash set, we can effectively avoid duplicates.

+### Ensuring Consistency

+To ensure consistency and avoid permutations of the same triplet, store the values in a sorted order (e.g., ascending) within the hash set.
+This prevents results with the same values in different positions.